vikashkrs/UT-Austin/README.md

 Project 1 : MovieLens Data Exploratory Data Analysis
  - Performed exploratory data analysis to explore the features and their importance.
 Also, explore trends in movie watching by the masses across the years.
  - Skills and Tools : Pandas, NumPy, Visualisation techniques, EDA
- - Data set details and project overview is provided in MovieLens Data.ipynb file
+ - Data set details and project overview is provided in MovieLens Project.ipynb file